topquark22/morseR24/README.md

 There are two ways to enter test mode:

 1. Wire pin D7 to ground.
-When the Arduino is reset, the output will blink continuously each 1 second.
+When the Arduino is reset, the output will blink continuously every 1 second.
 This is useful if you are in a different room, for instance.

 If you hold down the button during the reset, then the button will act as a code key for manual input.